curtis-li/curtis-li.github.io/pages/About.md

-My passions include rock climbing and photography.
+My other interests include rock climbing and photography.
 I hope you'll spend some time here to learn more about me.

 Connect with me on [LinkedIn](http://www.linkedin.com/in/curtislipharmd)!